bwrrp/whynot.js/README.md

 # whynot.js

-Generic VM-based structure matching framework, inspired by [http://swtch.com/~rsc/regexp/](http://swtch.com/~rsc/regexp/)
+Generic VM-based formal language matching framework, inspired by [http://swtch.com/~rsc/regexp/](http://swtch.com/~rsc/regexp/)

-This library implements a VM able to execute structure-matching programs while considering all possible branches in parallel.
-This could be used to efficiently implement many types of structure matching, including regular expressions and XML schemas.
-Furthermore, the program could be set up to record its progress through the structure.
-This enables giving feedback on a stream of incoming data does not match the expected structure.
+This library implements a VM able to execute programs aimed at matching formal languages.
+It does so by considering all possible branches in parallel.
+This could be used to efficiently implement many types of language matching, including regular expressions and XML schemas.
+Furthermore, the program could be set up to record its progress through both the input and the language's grammar.
+This enables giving feedback on *why* a given input does not match the grammar rules in some way.

 TODO: usage details & examples